Tejasmallikarjuncj/Cancer_prediction/README.md

 # Cancer_prediction
-This small project is about cancer prediction
+This small project is about cancer prediction using the dataset form Kaggle (UCI)